kevinhillinger/OCPScale/docs/hybridcloud/identity/01-adconnect.md

 4. In the Windows Security box enter the AD Domain Admin credentials you specified in the template.
 5. Click **Ok** on the Welcome screen, **Ok** on the Computer Name/Domain Changes window, **Close**, then **Restart Now**.

-## Task 6 - Create an Azure Active Directory Tenant
+## 5. Create an Azure Active Directory Tenant

 1. In the Azure Portal, click  **+Create a resource** and then select **Identity**, then **Azure Active Directory**.
 2. Enter the following on the **Create directory tab**: